 - Low fitness level: If you’re starting with a lower level of fitness, you can combine conditioning within the strength workout, but it should be done at the end of the workout.
 Methods like tempo intervals, HICT, sled dragging, work particularly well here.

 - Moderate fitness level: At moderate levels of fitness, conditioning should be separated into different workouts if possible, but they can be done on the same day.
 If scheduling permits, conditioning workouts can be performed 4-6 hours after the lifting session as this will help promote recovery.
-Use fairly heavily loaded exercises with concentric-only methods like sled dragging and High Intensity Continuous Training.
+Use fairly heavily loaded exercises with concentric-only methods like sled dragging and High Intensity Continuous Training (HICT)